parsatempleowl-parsatempleuniversity/AccelerometerSensorAndGyroscopeSensorInAndroid/README.md

-# AccelerometerSensorAndGyroscopeSensorInAndroid
+# GyroscopeSensorInAndroid
-Accelerometer Sensor and Gyroscope Sensor in Android
+Gyroscope Sensor in Android

-## Team Workload Breakdown Between Parsa and Abdullah
+## Goal

-## Parsa
+## Application/Scenario
-Accelerometer Sensor in Android with the addition of the text view to record and show its x, y, and z data values and adding the two hand gestures to it and plotting the accelerometer sensor data in Android using MPAndroidChart Library in Android

-## Abdullah
+## Android Gyroscope Sensor - Abdullah Jandali
-Gyroscope Sensor in Android with the addition of the text view to record and show its x, y, and z data values and adding the two hand gestures to it and plotting the the gyroscope sensor data in Android using MPAndroidChart Library in Android
+Android Gyroscope Sensor Implementation

+Android Gyroscope Sensor with TextView Implementation

+Adding The Two Hand Gestures To The Android Gyroscope Sensor

+Adding The Feature To The Gyroscope Sensor To Have It Run In The Background of The Phone App

+Plotting the Android Gyroscope Sensor Data Using MPAndroidChart Library